 Phillipov, Michelle and Kirkwood, Katherine (eds), Alternative Food Politics: From the Margins to the Mainstream, Routledge Critical Food Studies Series (under contract, forthcoming 2018)

-Lewis, Tania and Phillipov, Michelle (eds), “Food/Media: Eating, Cooking and Provisioning in a Digital World”, special issue of Communication Research and Practice (under contract, forthcoming 2018)
+Lewis, Tania and Phillipov, Michelle (eds), “Food/Media: Eating, Cooking and Provisioning in a Digital World”, special issue of Communication Research and Practice, 4 (3), 2018.

-Phillipov, Michelle, “Supermarkets, Television Cooking Shows and Integrated Advertising: New Approaches to Strategic Marketing and Consumer Engagement”, in John Byrom and Dominic Medway (eds), Consumer Science and Strategic Marketing: Case Studies in Food Retailing and Distribution, Elsevier (accepted, in press)
+Phillipov, Michelle, “Supermarkets, Television Cooking Shows and Integrated Advertising: New Approaches to Strategic Marketing and Consumer Engagement”, in John Byrom and Dominic Medway (eds), Consumer Science and Strategic Marketing: Case Studies in Food Retailing and Distribution, Elsevier (accepted, forthcoming 2018)